-MDS is characterized by clonal proliferation of hematopoietic cells, including erythroid, myeloid, and megakaryocytic forms.
-The bone marrow is normal or hypercellular, and ineffective hematopoiesis can cause anemia (most common), neutropenia, thrombocytopenia, or a combination.
 The disordered cell production is also associated with morphologic cellular abnormalities in bone marrow and blood.
 Extramedullary hematopoiesis may occur, leading to hepatomegaly and splenomegaly.
-Myelofibrosis is occasionally present at diagnosis or may develop during the course of MDS.
-Classification is by blood and bone marrow findings (see Table: Myelodysplastic Syndrome Bone Marrow Findings and Survival).
-The MDS clone is unstable and tends to progress to AML.
+Myelofibrosis may develop during the course of MDS.
+Classification is by blood and bone marrow findings (see Table: Myelodysplastic Syndrome Bone Marrow Findings and Survival) and also by karyotype and mutation.
+The MDS clone is unstable and tends to progress to acute myelogenous leukemia.

 Myelodysplastic Syndrome Bone Marrow Findings and Survival

 MDS is suspected in patients (especially the elderly) with refractory anemia, leukopenia, or thrombocytopenia.
-Cytopenias secondary to congenital disorders, vitamin deficiencies, or drug adverse effects must be ruled out.
-Diagnosis is by examining peripheral blood and bone marrow and identifying morphologic abnormalities in 10 to 20% of cells of a particular lineage.
+Cytopenias secondary to autoimmune disorders, vitamin deficiencies, idiopathic aplastic anemia, paroxysmal noctural hemoglobinuria, or drug effects must be ruled out.
+The diagnosis is suggested by the finding of peripheral blood and bone marrow morphologic abnormalities in 10 to 20% of cells of a particular lineage but is established by demonstrating specific cytogenetic abnormalities and somatic mutations.

-Azacitidine relieves symptoms, decreases the rate of transformation to leukemia and the need for transfusions, and probably improves survival.
+Azacitidine relieves symptoms, decreases the rate of transformation to leukemia and the need for transfusions, and improves survival.
 Other therapy is supportive, including RBC transfusions as indicated, platelet transfusions for bleeding, and antibiotic therapy for bacterial infection.
 Deoxyazacitidine, a hypomethylating agent, is sometimes effective, even in patients who do not respond to azacitidine.
-In some patients, erythropoietin to support RBC needs, granulocyte colony-stimulating factor to manage severe symptomatic granulocytopenia, and, when available, thrombopoietin for severe thrombocytopenia can serve as important hematopoietic support but have not increased survival.

 Allogeneic stem cell transplantation is the treatment of choice for young patients, and nonablative allogeneic bone marrow transplantations are now being studied for patients > 50 yr.
 Response of MDS to chemotherapy, typically regimens similar to those used for AML, is similar to that of AML after age and karyotype are considered.

-Myelodysplastic syndrome is a disorder of hematopoietic cell production involving clonal proliferation of an abnormal precursor cell.
+Myelodysplastic syndrome is a disorder of hematopoietic cell production involving clonal proliferation of an abnormal hematopoietic stem cell.

 Patients usually present with a deficiency of red cells (most common), white cells, and/or platelets.